wizlab-it/dyspatcher/README.md

 Command line prompt is not available when running in daemon mode.

-Daemon mode requires [transcription](#chat-transcription) to be active, and an [administrator custom encryption key](#administrator-encryption-keys) must be used, to allow the admin to connect via [Web Interface](#client-web-interface-for-administrator)
+Daemon mode requires [transcription](#chat-transcription) to be active, and an [administrator custom encryption key](#administrator-encryption-keys) must be used, to allow the admin to connect via [Web Interface](#client-web-interface-for-administrator).

 ### Other parameters